Ways to Participate

 ARE YOU INTERESTED?

-If you’re interested, please let us know via email@example.com.
+If you’re interested, please let us know via this form: Weavers 2023.

 We’ll follow up with you as we go.

-To support our success in holding this event together, we’ll be having a small “facilitator training” session at the beginning of the event, to help share good practices and bring us all together on the same page.
+To support our success in holding this event together, we’ll be having a small “facilitator training” session at the beginning of Camp, to help share good practices and bring us all together on the same page.

-We encourage you to register first to secure a spot, and we will reimburse your ticket after you have fulfilled your volunteer duties.
-If you do not secure a volunteer position, we will refund your ticket in full.
+IMPORTANT: Be sure to buy a ticket now to secure a spot, and if selected we will refund your ticket fees.
+If you do not secure a Steward spot and choose not to come, we're happy to refund your ticket in full.